 The Master of Public Health (MPH) degree is designed to prepare professionals for leadership roles in the assessment and promotion of public health.
 The 42-credit program has a multi-disciplinary curriculum which provides graduates with a comprehensive and multifaceted approach to ensuring the health of our communities.

-Graduates of the MPH program will be prepared to work in a variety of settings such as non-profit organizations, government agencies, hospitals/health systems, and insurance companies.
+Graduates of the MPH program will be prepared to work in a wide range of settings including non-profit organizations, government agencies, hospitals/health systems, insurance companies, corporate settings, public policy organizations, research, and higher education.
 Examples of potential employment positions include health program coordinator, community health educator, health policy analyst, and research analyst.

-Upon completion of the MPH, graduates will have received advanced academic training and will be prepared to:
+Upon completion of the MPH, graduates will have acquired advanced academic training and competency in: